 Step 3: Try a different HDMI cable

 Cables can become damaged and lose the ability to transmit a signal.
 If your cords are frequently bent near the ends, there may be breaks in the wiring from the excess stress.
 Swapping out the cable is the easiest way for the average user to test if the cable itself is the issue.
 Change the cable, restart the devices if they don’t connect immediately, and give it a moment to see if the old HDMI cable is the issue.
+For 4K or HDMI 2.1 devices, make sure the replacement cable supports the resolution and refresh rate you are trying to use.

 Step 4: Test different HDMI input ports